QuentinRa/blog.quentinra.dev/operating-systems/networking/topology/devices/gateway.md

 In the schema above, host1 wants to allow PC1, and PC2 to communicate, but doesn't want PC2 to know that messages are from PC1.
 When host1 receives a message from PC1, it will replace PC1 address (source) with its own address, and send it to PC2.
 When receiving a reply from PC2, it will replace its address (dest) with PC1 address, and send the reply to PC1.

-Another case, is that if a machine inside your network is sending a message to the outside world, instead of exposing your machines' IP addresses, you could only expose your host IP address by using NAT.
+Another case, is that if a machine inside your network is sending a message to the outside world, instead of exposing your machine IP address, you could only expose your host IP address by using NAT.

 There are 3 chains